Lovetown (song): Live performances and release

-Gabriel performed "Lovetown" during his Secret World Tour, although it did not appear on the Secret World Live album.
+Gabriel performed "Lovetown" during certain shows of his Secret World Tour, although it did not appear on the Secret World Live album.
+During the Secret World Tour, Gabriel sang "Lovetown" on a bed surrounded by set pieces evoking a hotel room that were created by Robert Lepage, which including a television.
+Commenting on the song's inclusion on the Secret World Tour, Lepage said that it was "a wonderful moment of theatre, it's just that the song wasn't upbeat enough to survive this huge enterprise, so after the Stockholm and Oslo shows it was out of there."

 "Lovetown" was ultimately included on the soundtrack to Philadelphia, a 1993 film starring Tom Hanks that centered around AIDS.
 In January 1994, song was serviced to various radio formats in the United States and debuted at No. 58 on the AOR Tracks chart compiled by Radio & Records later that month.
 For the week dated 12 February 1994, "Lovetown" peaked at No. 22 on the Billboard Modern Rock Tracks chart based on airplay from 30 modern rock radio stations monitored by Broadcast Data Systems.
 On 30 May 1994, "Lovetown" was issued as a single in the UK, where it peaked at No. 49.
 In 2003, the song was also included on the Miss disc of Gabriel's Hit album.

 Music video

 Kusama later worked with Gabriel on the music video for "Lovetown", which incorporated visuals of trailer parks, yuppies, and scenes from a nightclub.
 Various scenes were also adorned with polka-dotted mushrooms on a lawn, rainbows blazoned across the sky, and sculptures resembling weeds.
+During certain scenes of the music video, Gabriel is seen walking across a lawn in an overcoat while carrying a suitcase.
 The music video for "Lovetown" later appeared on Gabriel's 2004 Play: The Videos, which received a Dolby Stereo mix and 5.1 surround sound mixes offered in Dolby Digital and DTS formats.